Princedg5678/startup/notes.md

-1/12/24: I have never used Git befor,e and it sure is interesting!
+1/12/24: I have never used Git before and it sure is interesting!
 I can't wait to see what is next!